Owo church attack: Aftermath

 The attack made headlines across the world, with Catholic charity Aid to the Church in Need issuing a statement that read: "ACN denounces this outburst of violence, yet another terrorist act in Nigeria, one more on the long list of crimes against Christians.
 The country in general has been rocked by episodes of violence, banditry and kidnappings that, although affecting all ethnic and religious groups in the nation, have led to a long list of major attacks on the Christian community over the last few decades (...)
 ACN calls on all political and religious leaders in the world to firmly and explicitly condemn this terrorist attack at the St. Francis Xavier Catholic Church, Owo, Ondo State, in southwest Nigeria, during Pentecost Sunday celebrations."

+In October 2022, Bishop Jude Arogundade of Ondo backed a petition by the UK office of ACN asking the UK Government to call on their Nigerian counterparts to bring to justice those responsible for the massacre and other similar atrocities.

 A state funeral for the victims was organized by Nigerian authorities on 17 June.
 As the funeral mass was held, Akeredolu promised to improve the security situation in the state and admitted that he bore responsibility for failing to provide security.
 Bishop Jude Arogundade of the Roman Catholic Diocese of Ondo criticized the Buhari Administration for "empty promises" regarding maintaining security and preventing terrorism, telling the funeral-goers they needed to "claim this country back from those destroying it."
 Bishop Emmanuel Badejo, who was among the officiating clergy at the mass funeral, demanded that the government "wake up, sit up and act up to secure lives and properties all over Nigeria."